Heroku PHP Support

 is set toEGPCS

-In addition, the PHP runtimes always have OPcache enabled for improved performance, with a configuration optimized for the specific characteristics of Heroku’s dynos:
+In addition, the PHP runtimes always have OPcache enabled for improved performance, with the following configuration changes optimized for the specific characteristics of Heroku’s dynos:

 opcache.enable_cli